 After the sun went down and darkness fell, Abram saw a smoking firepot and a flaming torch pass between the halves of the carcasses.
 So the Lord made a covenant with Abram that day and said, “I have given this land to your descendants, all the way from the border of Egypt to the great Euphrates River.”
 (Genesis 15:17-18)

-Relate: A couple years back, China ratified an extradition treaty with Iran.
+Relate: A few years back, China ratified an extradition treaty with Iran.
 This made it one of the few countries to have reached such an agreement with what some consider a rogue nation.
-Speaking of rogue nations, the US has finally with this outgoing administration done what was decades overdue and taken steps to normalize relationships with Cuba.
+Speaking of rogue nations, the US finally with our last outgoing administration did what was decades overdue and taken steps to normalize relationships with Cuba.
 Turkmenistan and Kyrgyzstan recently ratified a treaty of friendship while the rest of the world yawns in surprise.
-It was sixty-seven years ago today that the UK formally recognized the PR China and as a result the RO China officially severed diplomatic ties with the Brits.
-Just a few weeks back the UN agreed to a nuclear ban treaty to take effect this March.
+It was sixty-eight years ago today that the UK formally recognized the PR China and as a result, the RO China officially severed diplomatic ties with the Brits.

 2) Cutting the covenant.
-This is where animals would be slaughtered as each side of the agreement makes a personal sacrifice, investment, to demonstrate their willingness to enter into the covenant.
+This is where animals would be slaughtered.
+Each side of the agreement makes a personal sacrifice, investment, to demonstrate their willingness to enter into the covenant.
 Abraham kills a cow, a goat, a ram, a turtledove, and a pigeon.

 6) The seal of the covenant.
 In ancient times, both parties would be cut and permanently scarred as a visible symbol that they had entered into the covenant.
 Circumcision for the Israelites was the visible symbol for millennia that they were the people of the covenant.